Message from Dr. Marianne McTavish, Associate Dean, Teacher Education

 Welcome to the Teacher Education Program at the University of British Columbia.
 Becoming a teacher is a transformative step, not only for you but also for those whose lives you will influence through your work.
 It is a profession that draws upon your beliefs and commitments, utilizes your strengths and talents, and can bring out the very best in your students and yourself.

-Your 12-month program is but the beginning of your professional learning trajectory, but you can be sure that this part of that journey will be rich and rewarding.
+Your 1-year program is but the beginning of your professional learning trajectory, but you can be sure that this part of that journey will be rich and rewarding.
 Faculty and staff are here to support you, and we wish you every success!